bruceravel/demeter/documentation/Artemis/startup/main.rst

   import old-style artemis project files or :demeter:`demeter` serializations, you are required to use the :file:`File` menu.

-You can only drag and drop one file at a time.
+You can only :mark:`drag,..` drag and drop one file at a time.
 If you try to drag more than one of any file type, a warning will be issued in the status bar and no import will happen.
 Similarly, you may not drop a folder.

 The File menu